-Macroevolution: Changes that result in the emergence of new species, the similarities and differences between species, and their phylogenetic relationships with other taxa.
+Macroevolution: Changes that result in the emergence of new species, how the similarities and differences between species, as well as the phylogenetic relationships with other taxa, lead to changes that result in the emergence of new species.

 Malaria: A frequently deadly mosquito-borne disease caused by infection of the blood by a Plasmodium parasite.